prosekit/prosekit/website/guide/nodes/code-block.md

 # CodeBlock

-The `codeBlock` node is used to represent blocks of code in the document.
+The `codeBlock` node is for representing blocks of code within your document.

 <script setup>
 import { ExamplePlaygroundLazy } from '../../components/example-playground-lazy'